How to Get a Job

 We provide career advice, including this blog post, in our Career Collection.
 This particular post helps candidates seeking employment think about ways to be seen.
 You don’t have to do it with a mustache or without pants and you don’t have to send a fender — but candidates need to find ways to break through all the distraction and noise.
 Executive makeovers are a powerful way to improve your chances of capturing a retained recruiter’s interest.

 So What Ever Happened to Matthew Epstein?

 Matt Epstein became an Internet sensation.
-If you Google the name of his campaign, it returns more than 25-thousand pages.
+If you Google the name of his campaign, it returns more than 25 thousand pages.
 He made the evening news on network television.
 In fact, news organizations around the world covered the story. #GooglePleaseHireMe took off as a Twitter hashtag.
-Like hashtag gurus Jimmy Fallon and Justin Timberlake, Matt was an early mover on the use of hashtags.
-Perhaps, the biggest accomplishment was being featured in an article of AdWeek, a marketer’s dream.
+Matt was an early mover on the use of hashtags.
+Perhaps, the biggest accomplishment was being featured in an article in AdWeek, a marketer’s dream.

 While applying for a job in your boxers is not an approach we’d generally recommend, Matt Epstein’s campaign was a huge success.
 The video got him 300,000 unique visitors at his website googlepleasehire.me which has since been redirected.
-To date, the video on YouTube has been seen more than million-and-a-half times.
+To date, the video — which sadly has been taken to down — was seen more than a million and a half times on YouTube.
 In addition, his 2011 campaign generated 400 LinkedIn requests and captured phone interviews with Google, Amazon, Microsoft, and Salesforce.